If They Die of an Overdose, Drug Users Have a Last Request

 “In public health messaging, the first thing that’s said is, ‘Don't use alone.’
 You want people to be using with someone or with a group of people,” he explained.
 “But in this context, it can mean that if I go and score some drugs, and then I share those drugs with you … that relationship is targeted in prosecutions.”
 And fear of culpability means more people will use drugs alone.

-As Carol Byer of Families for Sensible Drug Policy said, “We should not use a punitive function to manage what is a health condition.
+As Carol Beyer of Families for Sensible Drug Policy said, “We should not use a punitive function to manage what is a health condition.
 We’re pushing back because if we want people to ask for help, we need to ensure them that they are in a safe environment.
 And this is only driving them further underground.”

 At a recent meeting of drug users at the Urban Survivors Union headquarters in Greensboro, Vincent and Tilley emphasized that drug users do not want additional lives destroyed in their name.
 Since the #ReframeTheBlame campaign launched on social media earlier this week, other drug user unions and larger harm-reduction advocacy organizations across the country quickly took note.
 The national Drug Policy Alliance shared news of the initiative on Facebook, and the International Network of People who Use Drugs did the same on Twitter.